jellebaele/datastructures_algorithms/README.md

 1. **Array**

    - **Use When**: You need fast access to elements by index (O(1) time complexity) and the size of the data does not change frequently.
    - **Avoid When**: Frequent insertions or deletions are required, as these operations are costly (O(N)).

 2. **Stack**

-   - **Use When**: You need Last-In-First-Out (LIFO) order for elements, such as in undo mechanisms, parsing expressions, and function call management.
+   - **Use When**: You need Last-In-First-Out (LIFO) order for elements, such as in undo mechanisms,parsing expressions, and function call management.
    - **Avoid When**: Random access or searching within the stack is needed, as these operations are O(N).

 3. **Queue**

    - **Use When**: You need First-In-First-Out (FIFO) order, such as in scheduling, task management, and breadth-first traversal of graphs.
    - **Avoid When**: You need random access or searching within the queue, as these operations are O(N).

 4. **Singly Linked List**

    - **Use When**: You need frequent insertions and deletions, especially at the beginning or end, and access/search times are not critical.
    - **Avoid When**: Fast access or searching is required, as accessing and searching take O(N) time.

 5. **Doubly Linked List**

    - **Use When**: You need bidirectional traversal, and frequent insertions and deletions from both ends are required.
    - **Avoid When**: Access or search times are critical, similar to a singly linked list.

 6. **Hash Table**

    - **Use When**: You need fast access, insertion, and deletion by key (average O(1) time complexity), such as in caching, lookup tables, and managing sets of data.
    - **Avoid When**: There is a need for ordered data or when hash collisions degrade performance.

 7. **Binary Search Tree (BST)**

-   - **Use When**: You need sorted data with reasonably fast access, insertion, and deletion (O(log N)).
+   - **Use When**: You need sorted data with reasonably fast access, insertion, and deletion (O(logN)).
 Useful for dynamic data that needs to be kept sorted.
    - **Avoid When**: The data is unbalanced, which can degrade performance to O(N).

 8. **AVL Tree**
    - **Use When**: You need a balanced BST with guaranteed O(log N) performance for access, insertion, and deletion, such as in databases and memory management.
    - **Avoid When**: Overhead of maintaining balance is not justified, such as when data doesn't require frequent modifications.

 9. **B Tree**

    - **Use When**: You need balanced multi-way search trees for disk storage and databases, as they handle large blocks of data efficiently.
    - **Avoid When**: Data is small or resides in memory where simpler structures like AVL or Red-Black Trees suffice.

 10. **Red-Black Tree**
-    - **Use When**: You need a self-balancing BST with good performance guarantees (O(log N)), commonly used in libraries (e.g., Java's TreeMap, C++'s map).
+    - **Use When**: You need a self-balancing BST with good performance guarantees (O(log N)),commonly used in libraries (e.g., Java's TreeMap, C++'s map).
     - **Avoid When**: Memory overhead of maintaining color information isn't justified.

 TODO: GRPAH?